vikas0sharma/StudyMaterial/README.md

     - Async Impure Pipe : The AsyncPipe accepts a Promise or Observable as input and subscribes to the input automatically, eventually returning the emitted values.

 ### Observables:
     - Observables are declarative—that is, you define a function for publishing values, but it is not executed until a consumer subscribes to it.
-The subscribed consumer then receives notifications until the function completes, or until they unsubscribe.
+The subscribed consumer then receives notifications until the function completes, or until they unsubscribe.##

+### Template reference variables ( #var )
+    - A template reference variable is often a reference to a DOM element within a template.
+It can also be a reference to an Angular component or directive or a web component.
+    - Use the hash symbol (#) to declare a reference variable.
+The #phone declares a phone variable on an <input> element.